Old Garden Roses

 Alba Rose,or old garden roses are very elegant roses.
 These rose types bloom in lovely shades of white and pinks.
 Their classification as Old Garden Roses, is such, because they were developed prior to the Hybrid Tea roses.

 The lovely colors are the softest blends of whites and pinks.
 Beautiful in the back of the garden, or as a specimen planting.
 They do however bloom only once a year, in late spring/early summer.

-The free-standing Rose Alba bushes can grow fairly large (up to 7 ft.), with long arching canes.
+The free-standing bushes can grow fairly large (up to 7 ft.), with long arching canes.
 The long canes hang down, in fountain form.
 A bush in full bloom is breath-taking!
-Scroll down to see some examples of these lovely roses.

 (Rolf Sievers 1974)

-The blooms last for several weeks,and make nice cut flowers, although, I don't notice much fragrance on this variety.
+The blooms last for several weeks,and make nice cut flowers, although, I don’t notice any fragrance on this variety.

 Cut out dead canes, but leave the others to grow into a tall, arching shrub, for the full effect.
 Trim to keep to the size you want, right after flowering.
 But remember, next years flowers will be born on the canes you have right now, not the new emerging ones.